Centralia Tragedy: Armistice Day

 A third theory was advanced by the defense counsel George Vanderveer in his opening statement: "I exonerate now and forever the American Legion from any responsibility for this.
 They were made catpaws."
 According to Vanderveer, as the Centralia contingent of Legionnaires began to pass by the Wobbly hall, a small group of men attempted to storm the building.
 However, although a few Legionnaires as individuals may have participated, the main aggressors were from the Centralia Citizens' Committee and were acting at the behest of F.B.
 Hubbard, president of the Eastern Railway & Lumber Company.
 Grimm, facing partially backwards towards the first platoon, would have seen that movement and assumed that it was his troops.
 Thus, his command "Halt.
 Close Up." makes more sense and could have been an attempt to return the men to the parade.
 However, when Wobblies saw that smaller group of men start towards their union hall, they naturally opened fire.
-Since the main body of Legionnaires was facing forward, it would not have seen the smaller group and so honestly believed that it had fired upon first.
+Since the main body of Legionnaires was facing forward, it would not have seen the smaller group and so honestly believed that it had been fired upon first.
 In addition, the packed Legionnaires, including Grimm, standing stationary in the street would have been the easiest targets.

 Much of this theory depends upon the character of Grimm.
 Like Elmer Smith, he may simply have been a man unfortunately caught in the middle.
 Although anti-Wobbly, he also seemed a man of outstanding character who valued individual respect and order in the ranks.

+Frederick W. McIntosh, an agent of the Bureau of Investigation (BOI), the precursor to the FBI, was sent to Centralia from Seattle on November 11 to investigate the shootings.
+McIntosh was shortly joined by his supervisor, Forrest Simmons.
+They interviewed 18 parade spectators as well as some participants in the parade.
+Testimony of three eyewitnesses standing directly across the street from the IWW offices corroborated the IWW’s contention that the attack on the building took place before any shots were fired, and that the first shots came from inside the IWW hall, not from any other positions.
+The BOI’s information tending to bolster the IWW’s version of events was kept confidential and not shared with the union’s defense attorneys.